Efuru

-Efuru is a novel by Flora Nwapa which was published in 1966 as number 26 in Heinemann's African Writers Series, making it the first book written by a Nigerian woman, in fact, any sub-Saharan African woman, to be published internationally.
-The book is about Efuru, an Igbo woman who lives in a small village in colonial West Africa.
+Efuru is the debut novel by Flora Nwapa, which was published in 1966 as number 26 in Heinemann's African Writers Series, making it the first book written by a Nigerian woman, or any sub-Saharan African woman, to be published internationally.
+The novel is about Efuru, an Igbo woman who lives in a small village in colonial West Africa.
 Throughout the story, Efuru wishes to be a mother, though she is an independent-minded woman and respected for her trading ability.
 The book is rich in portrayals of the Igbo culture and of different scenarios, which have led to its current status as a feminist and cultural work.

 Plot summary

 The story is set in West African Igbo rural community.
 The protagonist, Efuru, is a strong and beautiful woman.
 She is the daughter of Nwashike Ogene, a hero and leader of his tribe.
 She falls in love with a poor farmer called Adizua and runs away with him, upsetting her people because he did not even perform the traditional wine-carrying and paying her bride price.
 She supports her husband financially and is very loyal to him, which makes her mother-in-law and aunt by marriage very fond of her.
 At this point, she accepts to be helped around her house by a young girl named Ogea in order to help her parents who are in financial difficulty.
 However, Adizua soon abandons Efuru and their daughter Ogonim, as his own father had done in the past.

 After her daughter dies, Efuru discovers that he has married another woman and had a child with her.
 Her in-laws try to convince her to stay with him, i.e. remain in waiting in their marital house.
 Efuru then tries to look for him, but after failing, she leaves his house and goes back to the house of her father, who receives her happily, since she can care for him better than others.

 Efuru then meets Gilbert, an educated man in her age group.
 He asks to marry her and follows tradition by visiting her father, and she accepts.
 The first year of their marriage is a happy one.
 However, Efuru is unable to conceive any children, so this begins to cause trouble.
 She is later chosen by the goddess of the lake, Uhamiri, to be one of her worshippers.
 Uhamiri, being known to offer her worshippers wealth and beauty but few children.
 Efuru's second marriage eventually also fails, as her husband mistreats her in favour of his second and third wives.